Frequently Asked Questions

 What do I need to do to get AFV credit for my fleet's investments?

 To obtain AFV credit for your fleet's investments, include investment-specific information in the investments portion of your fleet's annual report.
-For alternative fuel infrastructure investments, the necessary information is identified in 10 C.F.R. section 490.508(b)(5) of the Program regulations.
+For alternative fuel infrastructure investments, the necessary information is identified in 10 C.F.R. section 490.508(b)(5).
 For alternative fuel non-road equipment and emerging technology investments, the necessary information is identified in sections 490.508(b)(6) and 490.508(b)(7).

 My fleet invested a total of $50,000 over a two-year period to establish an E85 fueling station.
 How should this alternative fuel infrastructure investment be handled?